aiidalab/aiidalab-widget-periodictable/js/README.md

-A simple widget to select elements from the periodic table
+A jupyter widget to select chemical elements from the periodic table

 Package Install
 ---------------